AkashPal9/calculator/README.md

 # React Native App

-This is a React Native application for [Your App Name].
+This is a React Native application for Calculator.

 ## Prerequisites